Tourist who carved names on Colosseum wall identified CanIndia News

 His tweet confirmed that “Ivan and Hayley” are thought to be the names of the tourist and his girlfriend.

-In another tweet, the Ministesuggested that the case will go to trial.
+In another tweet, the Minister suggested that the case will go to trial.

 “I hope that justice will take its course, applying the law rigorously.
 If it comes to trial, the Ministry of Culture will appear as a plaintiff.”